A Patient’s Guide to Calcific Tendonitis of the Shoulder and Treatment in Midlothian, VA

 Rehabilitation after shoulder surgery can be a slow process.
 You will probably need to attend therapy sessions for six to eight weeks, and you should expect full recovery to take three to four months.
 Getting the shoulder moving as soon as possible is important.
 However, this must be balanced with the need to protect the healing tissues.

 Dr. Kiritsis will have you wear a sling to support and protect the shoulder for a few days after surgery.
-If he repaired the rotator cuff after removing the calcification, use of the sling will be extended for typically six weeks.
+If he repaired the rotator cuff after removing the calcification, the use of the sling will be extended for typically six weeks.
 Ice and electrical stimulation treatments may be used during your first few therapy sessions to help control pain and swelling from the surgery.
-Your therapist may also use massage and other types of hands-on treatments to ease muscle spasm and pain.
+Your therapist may also use massage and other types of hands-on treatments to ease muscle spasms and pain.

 Therapy can progress quickly after a simple arthroscopic resection.
 Treatments start out with range-of-motion exercises and gradually work into active stretching and strengthening.
 You just need to be careful to avoid doing too much, too quickly.